elecavazza/scada-labview-climate-control/README.md

 ### Develop a Server VI to simulate temperature and humidity

 A Server VI was successfully designed and implemented to simulate temperature and humidity conditions.
 The simulation incorporated Heater and Dehumidifier status to influence the simulated values.
 This provided realistic simulation behavior.

-###Implement automatic heater and dehumidifier activation based on setpoint thresholds
+### Implement automatic heater and dehumidifier activation based on setpoint thresholds

 Automatic activation of the heater and dehumidifier based on configurable setpoint thresholds was successfully implemented.
 Both the Heater and Dehumidifier turn On/Off when set points are reached by their respective signals.

-###Display real-time indicators and controls
+### Display real-time indicators and controls

 Real-time indicators and controls were developed to display control all the necessary system metrics listed in the brief.
 These indicators are user-friendly, real time, and provide a clear and interactive interface to monitor system behavior effectively.

-###Create a Client VI for read-only access to data and synchronized sample rate control
+### Create a Client VI for read-only access to data and synchronized sample rate control

 The Client VI was created to allow read-only access to data from the Server VI.
 The Client VI operated with synchronized sample rate control, ensuring consistent and accurate data visualization between it and the Server.
-This functionality enables remote monitoring and visualization of system metrics without interfering with the control processes managed by the Server VI.
+This functionality enables remote monitoring and visualization of system metrics withoutinterfering with the control processes managed by the Server VI.